 Q: What service categories are represented in the program?

-Currently, the program covers the following technology areas: Containers, Data (databases, analytics, and BI), Developer Tools, Front-End Web and Mobile, Game Tech, Graviton/Arm Development, Management and Governance + Migration, Machine Learning, Network Content & Delivery, Security & Identity, Serverless, and Storage.
+Currently, the program covers the following technology areas: Containers, Data (databases, analytics, and BI), Developer Tools, Front-End Web and Mobile, Game Tech, Graviton/Arm Development, Cloud Ops, Machine Learning, Network Content & Delivery, Security & Identity, Serverless, and Storage.